withastro/astro/docs/src/pages/installation.md

 ## Manual Install

-You can also setup Astro without the aide of the `create-astro` wizard, below are the few extra steps that are required to get Astro going.
+You can also set up Astro without the aide of the `create-astro` wizard, below are the few extra steps that are required to get Astro going.

 ### Set up your project